 In February 2020, the COVID-19 pandemic entered a critical stage in Wuhan and a city lockdown was enforced impacting many lives.
-During this time, residents saw a shortage of many food staples and everyday items.Wilmar sent a care package to our employees based in Wuhan containing edible oils, rice, noodles and surgical masks.
+During this time, residents saw a shortage of many food staples and everyday items.
+Wilmar sent a care package to our employees based in Wuhan containing edible oils, rice, noodles and surgical masks.

-employees to have open conversations and share their concerns.
+We continue to follow government guidelines where we operate, including work from home measures.
+We also enabled flexible work arrangements for our employees based on their preference.
+Some of our country heads have also implemented "coffee time" to allow their employees to have open conversations and share their concerns.
 These measures have enabled us to continue operating with minimal disruptions and ensure a safe and healthy workplace for all workers.